VINE Transit: Schedules

-Newer buses are grey colored with the current VINE logo displayed along the middle of the bus.
-Most buses are painted white with the previous VINE logo printed on the side of the bus.
-However, the DE40LF buses offer artwork promoting VINE's environmentally friendly features; these buses were also wrapped to promote the Spare the Air program.
-In addition, a number of Gillig Phantom buses exclusive to Route 21 are wrapped in advertising promoting that route.
-Previously, the livery was simply a green bordered red horizontal stripe with "City of Napa" written near the front in white letters.

-VINE Go and the Calistoga Shuttle uses Ford-based ElDorado National Aerolite cutaways.

-The Yountville Trolley features a Hometown Trolley Mainstreet tourist trolley that is painted green on red.

 Routes

-VINE Transit in Napa County currently operates a hybrid fixed-route and on-demand system in the City of Napa and five regional routes which provides connections between other bus systems and BART and Amtrak.
+VINE Transit in Napa County currently operates a hybrid fixed-route and on-demand system in the City of Napa and five regional routes which provides connections between other bus systems, ferry, and BART and Amtrak.
+The Amtrak Thruway7 bus provides daily connections between Arcata and Martinez, and points in between.
 Express routes are subject to additional fares.

 Shuttle brands

 VINE manages and operates a number of deviated fixed-route or dial-a-ride bus services in other cities and towns in the county using different brand names.